kharchenkolab/dropEst/README.md

 *  -q, --quiet : disable logs

 ## Alignment
 dropTag writes the tagged reads into multiple files.
 All these files must be aligned to reference, and all bam files with the alignments must be provided as input for the dropEst stage.
-In the paper we used [TopHat2](https://ccb.jhu.edu/software/tophat/tutorial.shtml) aligner, however any RNA-seq aligners (i.e. [Kallisto](https://pachterlab.github.io/kallisto/)) can be used.
+In the paper we used [TopHat2](https://ccb.jhu.edu/software/tophat/tutorial.shtml) aligner, however any RNA-seq aligners (i.e. [Kallisto](https://pachterlab.github.io/kallisto/) or [STAR](https://github.com/alexdobin/STAR)) can be used.

 Alignment with TopHat2:
 1. Install [bowtie index](http://bowtie-bio.sourceforge.net/tutorial.shtml#preb) for the sequenced organism.